---ignorePerms / ignorePerms With this option, files in the backup will not necessarily have the same permissions and owners as the original ones.
+- --ignorePerms / ignorePerms With this option, files in the backup will not necessarily have the same permissions and owners as the original ones.
 This speeds up the backup.
 Recovery with storeBackupRecover.pl will restore the permissions and owners correctly.
-There are several possibilities to improve performance, see section 3.3.2.

-- --lateLinks / lateLinks This option will reduce your direct backup time at the cost of a second process you have to run later.
+There are several possibilities to improve performance, see section 3.3.2. - --lateLinks / lateLinks This option will reduce your direct backup time at the cost of a second process you have to run later.
 For a local backup onto another disk, you will see an improvement of 30-50%.
 If you write a backup over nfs, you will see an improvement by a factor of 5 to 10.
 This value can vary depending on how many new files you have to backup and how fast your network is.
-Saving over a vpn over the Internet I measured an improvement with lateLinks by a factor of 70. - If you want to use "lateLinks" you have to read section 4.14.4. - --lateCompress / lateCompress This option can only be used if "lateLinks" is set.
-Compression of files ¿= "minCompressSize" will be done later when starting storeBackupUpdateBackup.pl.
-See also section 4.14.4. - --saveRAM / saveRAM Use this option if storeBackup.pl runs on a system with very low memory configuration.
-You will then see some dbm files in "tmpDir".
-This will slow down storeBackup.pl a little bit, so do this only if you run into problems without it.
-On modern computers, it should only be necessary to use this option if you backup millions of files. - --compress / -c / compress The command, storeBackup.pl uses for compression.
-Default is bzip2.
+Saving over a vpn over the Internet I measured an improvement with lateLinks by a factor of 70.

+If you want to use "lateLinks" you have to read section 4.15.5.

+- --lateCompress / lateCompress This option can only be used if "lateLinks" is set.
+Compression of files $\geq$ "minCompressSize" will be done later when starting storeBackupUpdateBackup.pl.
+See also section 4.15.5. - --checkBlocksSuffix The configuration is similar to exceptSuffix, a list of suffixes which are checked for a match, eg. \.vdmk for VMware images.
+They simply mean that the last part of the backup must be similar to what you define here.